The Journey Comes to an End

 Posted on February 20, 2013 by ThePMJournal

-The events from past three months, starting with the bankruptcy of the parent company and collective dismissals meant the beginning of our end.
+The events of the past three months, starting with the bankruptcy of the parent company and collective dismissals, meant the beginning of our end.
+They need to know what is Company Insolvency and how a practitioner will help them.
 My colleague, the R&D Project Manager, announced today he will resign.
-After him, others and others have followed.
+After him, others and others have followed

 In this tumult, there are still people that work with great dedication, proving true professionalism.
 People resigns and behind them remains a great void.
 It’s a matter of time until all the “Pirates” will leave and the company’s engine will stop (term “pirates” was given to R&D programmers had become rebellious and insubordinate to their superiors).
 Our journey is approaching to an end.

 One year ago, COO very sure of himself, reassured me: “Do not worry!
 I’ll make sure people will not leave us.”
 (Probably at the time, we were sitting on a gold mine).
 Now, it is inevitable: we will lose all the people.
 The reason I didn’t resign yet is because I still believe in our business model and I still hope for a miracle.
 I asked myself: If I go, what would happen to my products?
 Who will care about my products as I did as creator?
 The answer is no one.
 That’s why, I preferred to stay.

 In this moment, F-Startup looks like a ship half sunk and surrounded by sharks.
 When we will submerge everything around us will be a Red Ocean (see Blue Ocean vs Red Ocean strategy).
 I will stay on topmast until entire ship will be sunk.
 If I die, then I would like to do it with my ship…

 Read next: I don’t have anything to lose.